knative/docs/tutorials/katacoda/eventing-intro-channels/step2.md

 For creating the producer, we will use the PingSource that will create events every minute.
 The “sink” element describes where to send events.
-In this case, events are sent to a service with the name “event-display” which means there's a tight connection between the producer and consumer.
+In this case, events are sent to a service with the name “event-display” which means there's a tight coupling between the producer and consumer.

 ```
 cat <<EOF | kubectl create -f -